Rinith-Amin003/OSF-Tools/README.md

-# Created React App based OSF Tools for peoples those are lazy like us :)
+# Created using React App
+# OSF Tools for peoples those are lazy like us :)

 * This is the react app, which we using to perform Files API actions through GUI
 * Helpful for them, those are lazy to perform API actions